LinearFold/LinearSampling/README.md

 ```
 --readforest FILE_NAME or -f FILE_NAME
 ```
-Read a pre-calculated state forest from file
+Read a pre-calculated state forest from a file

 ## Example: Run Predict